mcupak/beacon-java/README.md

 * [How it works](#how-it-works)
 * [Technologies](#technologies)

-##What it is
+## What it is
 This project contains BDK (beacon development kit) for Java (EE) developers.
-It provides a skeleton of a simple beacon allowing the developers to plug in their own data/functionality.
-The API makes sure the response produced is compatible with what the Beacon of Beacons can consume.
+It provides a rest implementation of a simple beacon allowing the developers to plug in their own data/functionality throught the use of the BeaconAdapter interface.
+The API ensure the respoinse is compliant with the Beacon Spec.

-##System requirements
+## System requirements
-All you need to build this project is Java 7.0 (Java SDK 1.7) or later, Maven 3.0 or later.
-Since the project is Java EE based, an application server with support for Java EE 6 is needed to deploy the application (e.g. JBoss EAP or WildFly).
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later, Maven 3.0 or later.
+Since the project is Java EE based, an application server with support for Java EE 7 is needed to deploy the application (e.g. JBoss EAP or WildFly).

-##How to run it
+## How to run it
 Start the JBoss server:

     For Linux/Unix: JBOSS_HOME/bin/standalone.sh